avushatha-da/Data-Analytics-Portfolio/Olist-Ecommerce-SQL-Analysis/Dataset/README.md

 # Dataset

+This project uses the Brazilian Olist E-commerce Public Dataset.

-This folder contains the cleaned CSV files used in this project.
+Due to the dataset size, the raw CSV files are not included in this repository.

+The dataset can be downloaded from the official Olist dataset page on Kaggle.